Adjusting to Life as a Breastfeeding Mom

 You could even keep a mini-fridge near your breastfeeding station for easy breastmilk storage after pumping.
 My new obsession is the Junobie cooling cup!
 It plugs into my USB battery power pack right next to my phone and keeps my pumped milk cold for hours!
 It’s INCREDIBLE!

-Having a breastfeeding station will make your life so much easier during this newborn phase… Just be prepared to sit there for a good amount of time each day as you make this adjustment!
+Having a breastfeeding station will make your life so much easier during this postpartum phase… Just be prepared to sit there for a good amount of time each day as you make this adjustment!

 Meal Prep Essentials for a Breastfeeding Mom

 Planning, prepping, and putting together dinner each night can be a hassle…So having meal prep ideas in place can make your life so much easier!

 Try to find meals that you can prepare quickly, easily, and one-handed.
 As a breastfeeding mom, you will find that multitasking will become second nature!
 There will be many times when you will have to do normal tasks one-handed, and making dinner is no exception!

 A great option is Crock-Pot or Instant Pot meals where you can simply throw everything in and let it cook.
 You can also find tons of easy meals online like casseroles, sheet pan or skillet recipes, and freezer meals to prep and cook later.

 Also, look for meals that are packed with good nutrients for a breastfeeding mom!
 You’ll need to stay at the top of your game because breastfeeding is a ton of work!